The Secrets of SMART Goal Setting – Examples

 2. SMART Goal and Objective Setting

-You must be already aware of the concept of setting SMART goals.
+You must be aware that SMART is an acronym, which is the concept of developing goals.
 But the question is: Are you applying it when it comes to your life?
 In order for goals to be powerful, they need to be designed in such a manner that they are a SMART goal.
 There are many versions of what SMART stands for, but in the true sense of the term, it stands for:

 - Time Bound